ADU Rules in Scottsdale, AZ (2026)

 ADU Size Limits

-ADU Size Limits in Scottsdale: Detached ADU: up to 50% of primary dwelling floor area or 1,200 sqft, whichever is less (max height: 24 feet).
-Attached ADU: 50% of primary dwelling floor area.
+ADU Size Limits in Scottsdale: Detached ADU: up to seventy-five percent of the gross floor area of the single-family dwelling on the same lot or parcel or one thousand square feet, whichever is less (max height: varies — see official source).
+Attached ADU: size varies by zoning — see official source.
 Arizona does not use California's JADU concept.
 Scottsdale Zoning Ordinance limits ADU to 50% of primary dwelling or 1,200 sqft.
 Scottsdale's large estate-lot homes (R1-190, R1-70) often have 4,000-8,000+ sqft primary dwellings — a 1,200 sqft guest house would qualify as an ADU in many cases.

 | Type | Max Size | Max Height |